Gouverneur Morris: Career

 On May 8, 1775, Morris was elected to represent his family household in southern Westchester County (now Bronx County), in the New York Provincial Congress.
 As a member of the congress, he, along with most of his fellow delegates, concentrated on turning the colony into an independent state.
 However, his advocacy of independence brought him into conflict with his family, as well as with his mentor, William Smith, who had abandoned the Patriot cause when it pressed toward independence.
 Morris was a member of the New York State Assembly in 1777–78.

-After the Battle of Long Island in August 1776, the British seized New York City.
+After the Battle of Long Island in August 1776, British forces occupied New York City.
 Morris's mother, a Loyalist, gave his family's estate, which was across the Harlem River from Manhattan, to the British for military use.

 Continental Congress

 Morris was appointed as a delegate to the Continental Congress and took his seat in Congress on 28 January 1778.
 He was selected to a committee in charge of coordinating reforms of the military with George Washington.
 After witnessing the army encamped at Valley Forge, he was so appalled by the conditions of the troops that he became the spokesman for the Continental Army in Congress and subsequently helped enact substantial reforms in its training, methods, and financing.
 He also signed the Articles of Confederation in 1778 and was its youngest signer.

 In 1778, when the Conway Cabal was at its peak, some members of the Continental Congress attempted a no-confidence vote against George Washington.
 If it had succeeded, Washington would have been court-martialed and dismissed as Commander-in-Chief of the Continental Army.
 Gouverneur Morris cast the decisive tie-breaking vote in favor of keeping Washington as Commander-in-Chief.